Kal-El-1412/Nalyze/connector/FIX-2_CORS_REGEX.md

 ## Acceptance Criteria

-✅ **Browser no longer logs missing CORS header on errors:**
+✅ **Browser NEVER reports missing Access-Control-Allow-Origin (even on 4xx/5xx):**
+- CORS middleware wraps ALL responses (success and errors)
-- Error responses include proper CORS headers
+- Error responses (404, 500, etc.) include proper CORS headers
-- No browser console CORS errors
+- No browser console CORS errors on any response
 - Errors properly visible in frontend
+- Frontend can read error details from failed requests

 ✅ **/datasets/upload works reliably from Vite/Tauri:**
 - File upload succeeds on any port